ishandutta2007/BATMAN-growth/README.md

   <img src="assets/banner.svg" width="100%" alt="BATMAN Growth Banner">
 </p>

-This repository analyzes the historical headcount trends for top tech companies (BATMAN + Intel) between 2019 and 2025.
+This repository analyzes the historical headcount trends for top Semiconductor companies (BATMAN(Broadcom, AMD, Tesla, Micron.
+ASML, Nvidia) + Intel) between 2019 and 2025.
 Specifically, it subsets the data to estimate and visualize the number of software engineers at each company.

 ## ✨ Features & Calculations 📊
-- 👩‍💻 **Engineer Subset Data:** Loads historical global headcount data for Meta, Amazon, Apple, Netflix, Alphabet, and Intel, and filters for engineers using estimated percentage distributions.
+- 👩‍💻 **Engineer Subset Data:** Loads historical global headcount data for Broadcom, AMD, Tesla, Micron.
+ASML, Nvidia, and Intel, and filters for engineers using estimated percentage distributions.
 - **CAGR Calculation:** Automatically calculates the Compound Annual Growth Rate (CAGR) for the engineer headcount from 2019 to 2025.
 - **Global Totals:** Tracks and plots a combined total showing the aggregate engineering talent pool across all six companies for each year.
 - **YoY Growth Bar Charts:** Calculates the Year-over-Year (YoY) net change in headcounts and plots the deltas on a grouped bar chart.